-A strong, proactive workplace safety and health culture is a top priority for Red River College.
+A strong, proactive workplace safety and health culture is a top priority for Red River College Polytechnic.
 The College is responsible for and committed to providing all employees, workers, students and visitors with a safe and healthy environment.
 Workplace Safety and Health Committees play a key role in monitoring our internal safety and health management system.

 Until Spring 2018, the College had four safety and health committees.
 In June 2017, the College was inspected by Manitoba Growth, Enterprise and Trade – Workplace Safety and Health Branch.
 Important feedback showed that the College needed to expand the safety and health committee structure to ensure representation of our many campuses, buildings, and program areas.
-RRC Safety and Health Services engaged staff, students and faculty members calling for their recommendations to establish a stronger workplace safety and health committee structure.
+RRC Polytech Safety and Health Services engaged staff, students and faculty members calling for their recommendations to establish a stronger workplace safety and health committee structure.

 With these considerations and the complexity of operations at our nine campuses, the College proposed a new committee structure based on function of departments rather than physical locations.
 Committees were established and members were recruited.

 A safety and health committee has duties under the Manitoba Workplace Safety and Health Act.
 These include receiving safety and health concerns from other workers, inspecting the workplace on a quarterly basis, promoting safety and health at the workplace, cooperation with any other party that has safety and health responsibilities, maintaining records, and more.